-By Lilliam Larsen
+By Lilliam and Larry Larsen

 Anglers Inn and Lake El Salto is a Must Fish for a Bassin' Man (or Woman!).

 Largemouth bass at El Salto have developed an attitude, and when they're hot, they're hot!
 Descendants of a

 Florida strain, through the years the bass in this man-made impoundment have staked out their territory and are the masters of the water.
 El Salto has developed a

 reputation for great bass fishing, and it deserves that reputation.
 Our recent stay at Billy Chapman Jr.'s Anglers Inn on Lake El Salto not only proved that even a

 novice angler (me) can catch largemouth, but that it can be done Mexican style - while drinking margaritas and enjoying daily siestas!